-We did the homework for you to get you to alleviate any doubts you may have.
+We did the homework for you to get you to alleviate any doubts you may have about interior design price.
 Also, it helps you prepare your bargains with the designers.
 We’ve also covered what Livspace charges since we believe in transparency.

 Scope of Work

 While some interior designers take up only the designing, some help you pick the furniture and decor as well.
 If you want a hassle-free experience, then check for a designer who can supervise the entire work from procurement of furniture and decor, carpentry work for the kitchen and wardrobes along with installation.
 For any civil work required, check the entire scope.
 False ceiling, flooring and painting are also considered as separate services.
 How much does an interior designer charge varies based on all these tasks and services.

 How are Designer Charges Computed?

 If you think that designers usually take a lump sum amount for a design, that’s not always the case.
 There are different ways a designer can compute the cost.

 - Per Sqft: Based on the area of the home, the designer charges around ₹10 per sqft and this can go upto ₹100 as well, if you’re looking for design alone.
 However, inclusive of products, carpentry i.e, modular kitchen and wardrobes, flooring and ceiling, this price can shoot upto ₹2,000 – 3,000 too.
 It is better to check with the designer on what it includes as the some of them only offer woodwork or some exclude soft furnishings like curtains, blinds and so on.

 - Percentage of Overall Cost: The designer calculates the overall price of the project inclusive of products and services.
 Based on the total cost, they will charge around 6%-15% as a design fee.
 This can shoot upto 20% based on the level of design and expertise involved.